emrum/font_hyper_manager/README.md

 # Font Hyper

+Currently for Linux Only - A font manager with Categories support and preview.

 Font Hyper is a Python application that allows users to manage and categorize fonts using a graphical interface built with Tkinter and FreeType.